XY99P/Group-8---RoadCrash/README.md

 # DATA7001---Group-8---Road-Crash
-`Formal git usage requires relevent software, since our project is not very complicated, basic operations . :)`
+`Formal git usage requires relevent software, since our project is not very complicated, basic operations will suffice. :)`
 `You can update this as you want!`

 ---